-To resubmit an assignment under this policy, please contact the course grader.
+To resubmit an assignment under this policy, you may email eligible assignments to the course grader.

-The early assignment submission deadline is Sunday, August 22, 2021 at 11:59 PM EASTERN TIME; that's EASTERN time.
+The early assignment submission deadline is Sunday, February 19, 2023 at 11:59 PM EASTERN TIME; that's EASTERN time.
 That means 8:59 PM Pacific time, 9:59 PM Mountain time, 10:59 PM Central time, etc.